StrongStone6661/amalitech-file-server-project/README.md

-# Amalitech File Server Project

-Here's a README template for the  File Server Project:

----

-# Document Distribution Platform
+# Document Distribution Platform - Amalitech Project

 A Node.js and Express-based platform for distributing documents such as wedding cards, admission forms, and more.
 The platform allows users to sign up, log in, view and search for downloadable files, and send files via email.
 Admins can upload files and view statistics on downloads and email sends.